Risk Factors

 Risks Related to Our Business and Industry

-We have a history of operating losses and may not be able to to generate a positive return on shareholders’ investment; there is substantial doubt as to our ability to continue as a going concern.
+We have a history of operating losses and may not be able to generate a positive return on shareholders’ investment; there is substantial doubt as to our ability to continue as a going concern

-We had a net loss of $3.8 million, $3.8 million, and $5.7 million for the years ended December 31, 2019, 2018, and 2017, respectively.
-As of March 30, 2020 we had approximately $1.2 million of cash.
-The Agreement with AD Pharma provides monthly license payments of $350,000 from July, 2019 through November 2020 as well as reimbursement for all outside development costs for LTX-03.
+We had a net loss of $1.2 million, $3.8 million, and $5.7 million for the years ended December 31, 2020, 2019 and 2018, respectively.
+As of March 30, 2021 we had approximately $350 thousand of cash.
+The Agreement with AD Pharma, as amended, provided us a monthly license payment of $350,000 from AD Pharma for a period from inception up to April 2020 at which time the payment became $200,000 per month through July 2021.
 However, AD Pharma has the right to terminate the Agreement at any time for convenience and such action would substantially and adversely affect our ability to fund continuing operations.
 Our future viability will depend on several factors, including:

 We will be required to raise additional funds to finance our operations and remain a going concern; we may not be able to do so when necessary, and/or the terms of any financings may not be advantageous to us; if we fail to raise additional funding we will cease operations and/or seek protection under applicable bankruptcy laws.